jeremysu99/151B_SP26_Competition/README.md

 ## Requirements

 The required python dependencies are listed in requirements.txt.

 Python version: 3.12.13
+CUDA version: 12.4

+The specific versions of these dependencies matter, as it likely won't run otherwise.

 ## Instructions